Israel following the Gaza model? IDF establishes ‘Yellow line’ in southern Lebanon

 Netanyahu tells cabinet IDF maintains freedom of action along the yellow line

-The IDF also announced the establishment of a boundary within southern Lebanon, demarcating the area to be held by Israeli soldiers during the ceasefire, which it referred to as the “Yellow Line,” as in the Gaza Ceasefire.
+The IDF also announced the establishment of a boundary within southern Lebanon, demarcating the area to be held by Israeli soldiers during the ceasefire, which it referred to as the “Yellow Line,” as in the Gaza Strip.

-“Since the ceasefire came into effect, IDF soldiers south of the Yellow Line in southern Lebanon have identified in several incidents in which terrorists violated the ceasefire understandings by approaching from north of the Yellow Line toward IDF soldiers, posing an immediate threat,” the military said in a statement Saturday afternoon.
-“Following their identification, and in order to remove the threat, the Israeli Air Force, together with ground forces, conducted precise strikes against the terrorists.”
+“Since the ceasefire came into effect, IDF soldiers south of the Yellow Line in southern Lebanon have identified several incidents in which terrorists violated the ceasefire understandings by approaching from north of the Yellow Line toward IDF soldiers, posing an immediate threat,” the military said in a statement on Saturday afternoon.

-“The IDF is operating in accordance with the directives of the political echelon,” the statement continued.
 “Accordingly, the IDF is authorized to take the necessary measures in self-defense against threats, while ensuring the security of Israeli civilians and the soldiers deployed in the area.
 Actions taken in self-defense and to remove immediate threats are not restricted by the ceasefire.
 The IDF will not allow harm to Israeli civilians and IDF soldiers and will take all necessary measures to ensure their safety.”

-In the Gaza Strip, the “Yellow Line” is the name given to line of demarcation between the territory held by Israel, and that under Hamas control.
+In the Gaza Strip, the “Yellow Line” is the name given to the line of demarcation between the territory held by Israel, and that under Hamas control.
 The IDF-controlled area represents roughly 55% of the enclave following the withdrawal of Israeli troops from active combat areas as part of the October 2025 ceasefire.

 In a similar way, the Israeli military maintains a presence in southern Lebanon, with the Yellow Line functioning as a de facto border between the Israeli forces and the communities of southern Lebanon.